Interactions-Nexus/Nexus-Wiki/interactions/int-responsibilities.md

 - Carry out quartely Chair elections within stipulated time.
 - Hiring and firing team members in the arm.
 - Make sure that every new hire understands the Nexus Vision, DAO constitution and the arm internal processes before signing the contractor agreement.
-- Signing the contract agreement for new hires in the arm.
+- Signing the contract agreement for new hires in the branch.
 - Represent the arm at the stratergy layer.
-- Get the best budget alloted at the straterty layer to the arm.
+- Get the best budget alloted at the straterty layer for the brnach.
-- Make sure all group(s) carry the facilitator(s) election in time
+- Make sure all group(s) carry out the facilitator(s) election in time.
+- Manage the branch sigchain.
-- Manage the arm sigchain and send invoice to embassy for the monthly funds.
+- Send invoice to embassy for the monthly funds.
 - To check and pay the team invoices.
-- Make sure tjat any corruption is
+- Make sure that any corruption inside the branch or other branches is reported.
+- To file incident reports on corruption or on violation of the constitution in other branches.
+- To conduct investigation on critical incident reports filed.
+- To conduct and ratify renumeration revisions.
-- Be active in the community and garner support for the arm.
+- Be active in the community and garner support for the brnach.

 ## Facilitator(s)